 2.2.5 Your Vacations (Studying or Getting a Job)

 Teaching and exams are arranged on the assumption that you will do a considerable amount of academic work during the vacations, especially at Christmas and at Easter.
 You are strongly advised not to take paid work for more than is strictly necessary in these two vacations.
-Any student who is prevented by their financial circumstances from devoting a sufficient amount of time during the vacations to their academic work should discuss with their Tutor the possibility of an application being made on their behalf to the College’s support funds.
-The College is committed to ensuring that no individual’s academic attainment is adversely affected by his or her financial difficulties.
+Any student who is prevented by their financial circumstances from devoting a sufficient amount of time during the vacations to their academic work should discuss with their Tutor the possibility of an application being made on their behalf to the College’s student support funds.
+The College is committed to ensuring that no student’s academic progress is adversely affected by his or her financial difficulties.